brainfoolong/web-ftp-client/README.md

 * SCSS (with converter for frontend): http://sass-lang.com/

 # Install linux
-* Download a realase zip and unpack to a directory
+* Download a realase zip and unpack to a directory and switch to that directory
 * Run `npm install --production`
 * Start server with `./wfc start`
 * Stop server with `./wfc stop`